vipulchib/aws-cloudformation/README.md

      A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the Properties we will reference the *'VPCCidr'* Parameter we previously defined.

+     B. We will create a Resource for VPC creation and we will name is **AristaVPC**.
+For *'CidrBlock'* section of the Properties we will reference the *'VPCCidr'* Parameter we previously defined.
+      ```
       AristaVPC:
        Type: AWS::EC2::VPC
        Properties: